-More often than not, we as humans look to create positive momentum in our lives by identifying one massive item that we can adjust to create change and generate motivation.
-The realistic approach is to take a bite sized strategy to achieve newfound motivation.
+More often than not, we look to create positive momentum in our lives by identifying one massive item that we can adjust to create change and generate daily motivation.
+The realistic approach is to take a bite-sized strategy to achieve newfound motivation.

 With that in mind, I’ve come up with a list of 15 simple things you can do to boost your daily motivation.

-Motivation can feel as fickle as the weather man’s daily predictions.
-But there are numerous ways to boost your daily motivation and ensure that you are on a track of success in your pursuits in life.
+Motivation can feel as fickle as daily weather predictions, but there are numerous ways to boost your daily motivation and ensure that you are on a track of success in your life pursuits.

-When working to achieve that required boost in your pursuit, the first step has to be for you to create a long term, over-arching goal that you will start to work towards.
+When working to achieve that required boost, the first step has to be for you to create a long-term, overarching goal that you will start to work towards.

-Rome may have not been built in a day but the idea of what it was to be had to exist before the end result ever materialized.
+Rome may have not been built in a day, but the idea of what it was going to be had to exist before the end result ever materialized.

-The hard part is figuring out the goal: The Surefire Way to Set Long Term Goals and Reach Success
+The hard part is figuring out the goal.

 2. Target Milestones in Your Daily Pursuit

-It may be cheesy but the general point remains true.
 You won’t have any luck losing 50 pounds if you are trying to do so in the span of a week.
-But if you create target milestones within the long term pursuit of being more fit, then you will experience the joys of the smaller victories that will lead you down the path of achieving that larger goal.
+But if you create target milestones within the long-term pursuit of being more fit, then you will experience the joys of the smaller victories.

 Those small victories will give you a powerful feeling of accomplishment and continue to transform your daily motivational levels for the better.